An introduction to periodic(8)

 monthly_status_security_output="periodic"

-output to a file.
+send the output to a file.
 This can be done by setting the

 (daily|weekly|monthly)_output